nosem46/nosem/README.md

 &emsp; Notice: I usually use KDE(x11) and ligthdm, so I have tested other environment for only several minutes,
 &emsp; &emsp; &emsp; with browsing Web and playing Youtube with Firefox.

+### How to use
+・merge this driver with mainline linux kernel source
+・make menuconfig >> select 'NOSEM DRM Driver (experimental)'
+・build and install the kernel

 ### TODO
 ・Optimize VD1 update
 ・Comfort the spirits of 'the ghost' (fix shutdown process)